Breadcrumb

 Interview with Governor William H. Hastie of the Virgin Islands by Mary Margaret McBride

 NBC Radio host Mary Margaret McBride visits the Virgin Islands and gives her impressions of the territory.
-The interview with Governor William H. Hastie starts on part four of this recording.
+Her interview with Governor William H. Hastie starts on part four of this recording.
 A discussion of race relations in the Virgin Islands is found on part five.
 A discussion of President Harry S. Truman's recent visit to the Virgin Islands is found on part seven.
 Parts nine and ten contain mostly commercials for food products.

 President Harry S. Truman Speaks to the Conference of the National Association for the Advancement of Colored People